 An Introduction: Australian Shepherd Temperament

-Last Updated on June 1, 2022
+Last Updated on May 4, 2024

 1. The appearance of an Aussie

-The Australian Shepherds are medium-sized dogs.
+Australian Shepherds are medium-sized dogs.
 The dogs are about 18 – 23 inches in height and weigh 18 – 27 kg.
-Males are usually taller and heavier that females.
+Males are usually taller and heavier than females.
 These beautiful dogs have a double coat that is straight or slightly wavy.
 Their coat is not long.
 However, it is dense and weather-resistant.
 The coat may come in a variety of colours:

 - blue merle